meta-logi/metaagent-support/elasticsearch-sink-plugin/README.md

-**elasticsearch-sink-plguin** is a ElasticSearch egress plugin for MTConnect Agents.
+**elasticsearch-sink-plugin** is a ElasticSearch egress plugin for MTConnect Agents.
 The plugin streams data from the agent to a designated ElasticSearch v7.9+ server.

 Here is a MetaAgent configuration example using this ElasticSearch egress plugin:
 ```